 Age of Consent in Oklahoma

-In Oklahoma, it is illegal for an adult (someone over the age of 18) to have sex with a minor (someone under the age of 15), even when the act is consensual for both parties.
+Oklahoma statutes state that it is illegal for an adult (someone over the age of 18) to have sex with a minor (someone under 15 years of age), even if it is consensual sex agreed to by both parties.
 The law in practice, however, is much more complex than age.
 For some less-experienced criminal defense attorneys, the complexities of sex crime cases can be a daunting task to undertake.